raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 An obvious question is, _Do you need to know the difference between a regular language and a context-free language if all you want to do is write some code that recognizes balanced parentheses?_

-The answer is, _Probably not_.
+The answer is, _probably not_.
 Consider cooking.
 A [food scientist][food science] knows all sorts of things about why certain recipes do what they do.
 A [chef de cuisine] (or "chef") knows how to cook and improvise recipes.
 Good chefs end up acquiring a fair bit of food science in their careers, and they know how to apply it, but they spend most of their time cooking, not thinking about what is going on inside the food when it cooks.

 [food science]: https://en.wikipedia.org/wiki/Food_science
 [chef de cuisine]: https://en.wikipedia.org/wiki/Chef